-- To show an ethical, legal and human conduct in the development of all actions to deliver nursing care to patients, families and the community. - To promote and respect human rights and diversity in light of the physical, psychological, spiritual and social needs of autonomous individuals. - To accept accountability for own professional activities and to recognise the limits of one's own scope of practice and competences. - To delegate activities to others, according to ability, level of preparation, proficiency and legal scope of practice. - To show consideration for the opinions, beliefs and values of patients and relatives. - To respect ethical and legal requirements, including national and international codes of ethics and understand the ethical implications for healthcare delivery. - To take responsibility for lifelong learning and continuous professional development. - To ensure the right to privacy respecting the confidentiality of the information related to healthcare provision.
+• To show an ethical, legal and human conduct in development of all actions to deliver nursing can patients, families and the community.

+- To promote and respect human rights and diversit light of the physical, psychological, spiritual and so needs of autonomous individuals. - To accept accountability for own professional activation and to recognise the limits of one's own scope practice and competences. - To delegate activities to others, according to ability level of preparation, proficiency and legal scope practice. - To show consideration for the opinions, beliefs values of patients and relatives. - To respect ethical and legal requirements, include national and international codes of ethics and underst the ethical implications for healthcare delivery. - To take responsibility for lifelong learning continuous professional development. - To ensure the right to privacy respecting confidentiality of the information related to health provision.